CEO Kenneth Park.

 PSK had initially launched the development of asher processing, of semiconductor equipment.
 Initially, PSK had signed a technology agreement with Japan at the time.
 However, their Japanese counterparts were more eager to use Korea for marketing rather than transferring technology.
 PSK decided that it could not just sit idly by and took matters into their own hands.
 As a result, in 1995, Park launched a pioneering laboratory for research and development.
 Even when the Asian financial crisis hit in 1997, Park did not slow down the company's R&D efforts.
 He did not want to merely copy existing products.
 Dedicated to usinge creativity and advanced ideas, Park was able to producehighly reliable equipment with far better performance than any other foreign-made products.

 Finally in 1997, the company's efforts paid off with the successful development of domestic equipment.
-However, he Park had to work harder to earn the trust of clients and outperform existing products on the market.
+However, he Park had to work harder to earn the trust of customers and outperform existing products on the market.

 "Relentless Technology Development to Stay #1."